 Emergency cash may be provided from a variety of loan programs.
 Birmingham families have dozens of local lenders to turn to for money for their bills, housing, vacations, and more.
 Note borrowing cash should only be as a last resort, when charitable and government programs, friends, or family are no longer an option.
 Find details on Birmingham emergency loans.

 Bridge Ministries offers emergency financial assistance with paying bills to low income and homeless of Birmingham and Jefferson County.
 The services offered include Utility bill (water, gas, and electric) assistance as well as Rent Payment Assistance.
 They also coordinate provide food or coordinate medical care for seniors citizens or the disabled in Jefferson County.
 Birmingham Alabama.
 Dial (205) 930-0309.
 More on Bridge Ministry assistance programs.

 Another agency is Greater Birmingham Ministries.
 Dial (205) 326-6821.
+The address is 2304 12th Ave N, Birmingham, AL 35234.
 The charity agency provides emergency service to the less fortunate in the area, counselor will help identify and works to change the systems that keep people in poverty.
-Get help with energy bills, housing expenses, free food and food assistance, and other aid.
+Get help with energy bills, housing expenses, free groceries and food assistance, and other aid.

 Free holiday programs - During both Christmas and Thanksgiving, several non-profits and charities in Jefferson County offer low income families assistance.
 The locations will have everything from free Christmas toys and presents for children to meals, including home delivery, for the elderly.
 There are also Thanksgiving turkey dinners.
 More on Birmingham area free Christmas programs.